 Some studies have shown that about 10% of patients using phototherapy have a recurrence within 1 year.
 These recurrence rates are higher than with surgery and other standard treatments.
 Longer-term studies are required before ALA phototherapy can be recommended for most patients with nonmelanoma skin cancers.

-Several medications are being used for keratoses and some may be helpful for skin cancers as well.
+Several medications are being used for keratosis, and some may be helpful for skin cancers as well.
 Besides cryotherapy, 5-fluorouracil is the other most commonly used treatment for actinic keratoses.
 Other medications are also available.

 |Medication||Skin Conditions Affected||Oral or Topical||Comments|

-Bowen's disease and small nonmelanoma skin cancers.
+Actinic keratoses, Bowen disease, and small nonmelanoma skin cancers.

 Topical cream (Efudex, Fluoroplex) or injected gel containing 5-FU and epinephrine (AccuSite).

 5-Fluorouracil (5-FU) removes actinic keratoses and is useful for some patients with a large number of lesions.
-It requires twice daily application for 3 - 4 weeks.
-It can cause significant redness, irritation, swelling, and crusting, which takes 2 - 4 weeks to heal.
+It requires twice daily application for 3 to 4 weeks.
+It can cause significant redness, irritation, swelling, and crusting, which takes 2 to 4 weeks to heal.
 Newer preparations are reducing these side effects.
 It is still unclear whether this medication protects against recurrent keratoses or future skin cancer.
 Of concern is the possibility that 5-FU will clear the top of a skin cancer and obscure the rest of the cancer that lies beneath the surface of the skin.

 Diclofenac and hyaluronan (Solaraze)